-The cash flow statement is one of the most important but often overlooked components of a firm’s financial statements.
-It shows analysts, investors, credit providers, and auditors the sources and uses ...
+The cash flow statement is one of the most revealing documents of a firm’s financial statements, but it is often overlooked.
+It shows the sources and uses of a company's cash, both incoming and ...

 Cash flow statements reveal money flow in/out of a business, divided into operations, investments, and financing.
 Operating cash flow reflects the cash transactions from core business activities.
 Free ...